Believe it or not, what you do and don’t know about how Google makes money affects your SEO.

-- Google took in almost twice as much ad revenue in 2019 than the entire US based television industry.
+- Google took in more than three times as much ad revenue in 2021 than the entire US-based television industry.

-- Google took in more than 9 times as much ad revenue in 2019 as the entire US based radio industry.
+- Google took in almost 15 times as much ad revenue in 2021 as the entire US-based radio industry.

 Let that last one sink in.
-One company took in slightly more than one fifth of all advertising money spent in the ENTIRE WORLD in 2021.Check out our Digital PR Platform
+One company took in slightly more than one-quarter of all advertising money spent in the ENTIRE WORLD in 2021.Check out our Digital PR Platform